cadgo/django-chkp/README.md

 3.- Use the Dockerfile inside the created folder

 sudo docker build -t chkpdjango .

+Don't forget the dot at the end of the command

 This will generate a Docker image